 The driver is responsible for reinitializing the device with the correct settings.
-For this purpuse Termios calls the my_driver_set_attributes function.
+For this purpose Termios calls the my_driver_set_attributes() handler.

 '''

-static int my_driver_set_attributes(
+static bool my_driver_set_attributes(

-int minor,
+rtems_termios_device_context base,

+3

-const struct termios t
+const struct termios

+4

 )

-{

-my_driver_entry e = &my_driver_table [minor];
+5

+my_driver_context ctx = (my_driver_context ) base;

+7

+8

 /

-There is no need to check the minor number since it is derived

-from a file descriptor.
-The upper layer takes care that it is

-in a valid range.

-/

-/

 Inspect the termios data structure and configure the device

+9

 appropriately.
 The driver should only be concerned with the

+10

 parts of the structure that specify hardware setting for the

+11

 communications channel such as baud, character size, etc.

+12

 /

+13

+/

+Return true to indicate a successful set attributes, and false

+15

+16

+otherwise.

+/

+17

+18

-return 0;
+return true;

+19 }

 '''